MarkoSokser/Inform7-Jigsaw-game/story.md

 Sound of WoundClose is the file "wound_close.ogg".
 Sound of PrisonerWake is the file "prisoner_wake.ogg".
 Sound of TrapFail is the file "trap_fail.ogg".
+Sound of PlateRed is the file "plate_red.ogg".
+Sound of PlateBlue is the file "plate_blue.ogg".
+Sound of PlateYellow is the file "plate_yellow.ogg".
+Sound of PlateGreen is the file "plate_green.ogg".
+Sound of Screaming is the file "screaming.ogg".